 During the weekend, our youngest daughter decides it is time for them to free range in the garden.
 They love it, and really enjoy the dust baths.
 But trying to get them back into their Eglu is less enjoyable.
 Finally they decide to go back into their home.
 Our daughter has learnt that they are not ready to discover the great outdoors just yet…

 Come back in a couple of weeks time to read part two of the diary!

-This entry was posted in Guides on March 13th, 2019 by sammorley
+This entry was posted in Chickens on March 13th, 2019 by sammorley

 If you’re a first time chicken keeper getting started this spring, you will likely be wondering what exactly you need to take care of your new pets.
 Some things will depend on your garden and how many chickens you will be getting, and others are a standard essential for all chicken keepers.
 We’ve put together this handy guide for everything you need, plus there is a checklist at the end for you to use when shopping.